KS2

 Animals; identify the different types of teeth in humans and their simple functions; work scientifically comparing the teeth of carnivores and herbivores suggesting reasons for differences.

-Please state the topic, year group, and number of classes that would like to visit, and our education team will contact you should more spaces become available.
+Please state the topic, year group, and number of classes that would like to visit, and our education team will contact you.

 It was wonderful for the children to have the opportunity to handle artefacts